Locality and Availability of Array Codes Constructed from Subspaces: Preliminaries

 Similarly, we say the code has \emph{symbol locality $\locs$}, if for every coordinate, $i\in[b]$ and $j\in[n]$, there exists a recovery set $S=\mathset{j_1,\dots,j_{\locs}}\subseteq[n]\setminus\mathset{j}$ of $\locs$ other codeword columns, and scalars $a_{\ell,m}\in\F_q$, $\ell\in[b]$, $m\in[\locs]$, such that for every codeword $\bc\in C$,

-Thus, each code symbol may be recovered from the code symbols in $\locs$ other codeword columns.
-It is obvious that $\locs\leq \locn$.
+Thus, each code symbol may be recovered from the code symbols in $\locs$ other codeword columns. \end{definition}

+Note that the coefficients in (\ref{eq:deflocs}) are not necessarily the same as those in (\ref{eq:deflocn}).
+Additionally, it is obvious that $\locs\leq \locn$.

-Once locality is defined, we can also define availability.
-The \emph{node availability}, denoted $\avn$, (respectively, the \emph{symbol availability}, denoted $\avs$) is the number of pairwise-disjoint recovery sets (as in the definition of locality) that exist for any codeword column (respectively, symbol).
-Note that each recovery set should of size at most $\locn$ (respectively,~$\locs$).
+Once locality is defined, we can also define availability. \begin{definition} The \emph{node availability}, denoted $\avn$, (respectively, the \emph{symbol availability}, denoted $\avs$) is the number of pairwise-disjoint recovery sets (as in the definition of locality) that exist for any codeword column (respectively, symbol).
+Note that each recovery set should be of size at most $\locn$ (respectively,~$\locs$). \end{definition}

+\begin{example} One can verify that the code from Example \ref{ex:arrayCode} has symbol locality $\locs=2$, but node locality $\locn=3$.
+Additionally, it has symbol availability $\avs=2$, but node availability $\avn=1$. \end{example}

 We also recall some useful facts regarding Gaussian coefficients.
 Let $V$ be a vector space of dimension $n$ over~$\F_q$.
-For any integer $0\leq k\leq n$, we denote by $\sbinom{V}{k}$ the set of all $k$-dimensional subspaces of $V$.
+For any integer $0\leq k\leq n$, we denote by $\sbinom{V}{k}$ the set of all $k$-dimensional subspaces (\textit{$k$-subspaces}, in short) of $V$.
 The \emph{Gaussian coefficient} is defined for $n$, $k$, and $q$ as

 Whenever the size of the field, $q$, is clear from the context, we shall remove the subscript $q$.